Summer Program 2026

 In addition to morning language instruction, the Naomi Prawer Kadar Yiddish Program includes a robust afternoon cultural program, held on campus and in Tel Aviv.
 The co-curricular afternoon offerings include:

-• Yiddish conversation classes
+• Deciphering Yiddish Manuscripts

 Student Housing